- Query rewriting strategies

 All of these components are enabled by default.
 You can click "Enabled" to toggle it to "Disabled".

-For each app, two auxiliary collections are dedicated to documents used for query rewriting:
+For each app, two ancillary collections are dedicated to documents used for query rewriting:

 Some of the content in this collection requires manual review before it can be migrated to the